 R&D Tax Credits and Deductions Explained

 The research and development (R&D) tax credit is one of the most significant domestic tax credits remaining under current tax law.
-Savvy corporate tax teams can use this important tool to implement federal tax planning strategies that maximize their company’s value.
+Coupled with immediate expensing for domestic research and experimental (R&E) expenditures, savvy corporate tax teams can use these important tools to implement federal tax planning strategies that maximize their company’s cash flow.

-But the tax issues around R&D investment and acquisitions are complex and, like many other aspects of corporate tax planning, require forethought and a deep understanding of recent changes – such as the section 174 amortization triggered in 2022 by the Tax Cuts and Jobs Act (TCJA).
+But the tax issues around R&D investment and acquisitions are complex and, like many other aspects of corporate tax planning, require forethought and a deep understanding of recent changes.
 Tax professionals must stay up to date on developments to guide the right tax-optimized decisions, both now and in the future.

 Recommended for you